 There are some ways that you can minimize your stress levels.
 Tips to reduce stress include:

 5. Eat Whole Grains to Decrease Chances of Developing Type 2 Diabetes

 Here’s your excuse to eat carbs, but we’re talking the good kind - that is whole grains!
 Cut the refined grains and white flour based pastas, breads and pastries and introduce whole grains to your diet.
 Refined flours have fewer nutrients and consuming them increases your blood sugar levels.
 Swapping your favourite carbs for their whole grain counterparts is a tasty way to reduce your risk of Type 2 Diabetes.
 Whole grains include: wheat, oats, rice, rye, barley, corn, quinoa, sorghum and spelt.
 Whole grains are rich in vitamins, minerals and antioxidants, including B Vitamins, Magnesium, Vitamin E, Iron and Fiber.
 Consuming them over refined flour based foods can also lower your risk of obesity, which as we mentioned can contribute to Type 2 Diabetes.
-At Natura Market, we have a wide variety of tasty whole grain foods for you to choose from, including hearty oatmeal, delicious rice pastas, and organic popcorn!
+At Natura Market, we have a wide variety of tasty whole grain foods for you to choose from, including hearty overnight oats, delicious rice pastas, and organic popcorn!

 6. Eat More Fiber to Lower Chance of Type 2 Diabetes